nightroman/FarNet/PowerShellFar/README.md

 A new interactive is normally opened from the *Interactive* menu with three
 choices: *Main session*, *New local session*, and *New remote session*.

-An interactive is also opened from the debugger dialog and on entering a nested prompt, for example when PowerShell execution is suspended.
+An interactive is also opened on entering a nested prompt, for example when PowerShell execution is suspended.

 An interactive works similar to a traditional command console but it is still an editor window with some rules and special hotkeys.